dipietrantonio/pdf4py/README.md

-# PDFPY
+# pdf4py

-A PDF parser written in Python 3.
+A PDF parser written in Python 3 with no external dependencies.

 ## Standard coverage